bolderbrush10/SearchlightAssault/README.md

 0. No mechanism in the API to blacklist units from being attacked by artilery, capsule robots, etc (TargetMasks seems to only affect turrets)
 0. "Melee" attacks against non-colliding entities frequently fail
+0. Command complete events don't fire right when a distraction occurs, you have to wait for the distraction to be over to know if your command was interrupted

 ### File Guide: